VongolaXIman/deep-featues/README.md

 # deep-featues

-extract features from some famous CNN net in ImgaeNet
+extract features from some famous CNN net in ImageNet

 and use it to classify some object